Becoming You With Julie

 • Bold, balanced sauce — Soy sauce, mirin, and maple syrup create the perfect umami-sweet combo.

-• Perfect veggie texture — Garlic, dried basil, and mint preserve flavor while keeping cabbage crisp.
+• Veggie texture — Garlic, dried basil, and mint preserve flavor while keeping cabbage crisp.

 • One-pan efficiency — Less cleanup, maximum flavor layering.

-• Meal prep friendly — Stores well and pairs perfectly with my Egg Roll Dipping Sauce, which I make in advance.
-(I usually prep a jar at the start of the week — it’s a great dip for stir fry, tofu, rice, and more — especially on busy weeknights!)
+• Meal prep friendly — Stores well and pairs perfectly with my egg roll dipping sauce, which I like to make in advance.
+(I usually prep a jar at the start of the week — it’s a great dip for fresh vegan spring rolls, rice, quinoa, and more (especially on busy weeknights!)

-How to make a Vegan Egg Roll Bowl
+• How to make Vegan Egg Roll in a Bowl

 Substitutions & additions